bjerre/UW-Wordpress-Child-Theme/README.md

 ## History

+### 0.6.7 - Javascript Bug Fix
+  - Bug fix for the History API on compatible browsers

 ### 0.6.6 - CSS refactored
   - Only loading Community Photos widget CSS when the widget is in use
   - Replaced get_stylesheet_directory_uri with get_bloginfo('template_url')